 Authors: By MARILYNN MARCHIONE

-Results were discussed Sunday at a cancer conference in Chicago.
+Results were discussed Tuesday at a cardiology conference in Chicago.